Michonne: Season 3

 In the episode "Walk with Me", Michonne and Andrea are taken by a group led by Merle Dixon (Michael Rooker) from a nearby town called Woodbury, run by the Governor (David Morrissey).
 Andrea, having been severely ill after spending eight months on the road, embraces the town's sense of community which Michonne resists, suspicious of The Governor and his leadership.

 In the episode "Say the Word", Michonne ultimately decides to leave alone after failing to convince Andrea to leave.
 In the episode "Hounded", Michonne's suspicions of The Governor's true nature prove to be true as Merle and his men go after her under the orders of killing her.
 However, Michonne kills two of Merle's men and escapes.
 She then spies Maggie (Lauren Cohan) and Glenn (Steven Yeun) on a supply run in a nearby town and overhears directions to the prison where they are staying, but Michonne is not able to make contact with them as they are ambushed and kidnapped by Merle.
 A wounded and weakened Michonne soon arrives at the prison with Maggie and Glenn's basket of infant supplies.
 In the episode "When the Dead Come Knocking", Michonne is brought into the prison, albeit cautiously, by Carl (Chandler Riggs) and Rick (Andrew Lincoln), who directs Hershel (Scott Wilson) to tend to her wounds.
 Michonne informs them of Glenn and Maggie's abduction by Merle, of the Governor, and of Woodbury.

-In the mid-season finale "Made to Suffer", she accompanies Rick, Daryl (Norman Reedus), unaware he is Merle's brother, and Oscar (Vincent M. Ward) to rescue Glenn and Maggie from Woodbury.
-In the process, Daryl is kidnapped.
-After Glenn and Maggie are rescued, Michonne breaks off from the larger group and proceeds to discover the Governor's zombie-head aquaria and reanimated daughter, Penny, whom she kills despite his pleas not to.
-She and the Governor get into a hand-to-hand fight, which she wins, stabbing him in the eye during the scuffle.
-Andrea's arrival and intervention at gunpoint prevents Michonne from killing the Governor, and Michonne instead withdraws.
-When Michonne returns to Rick's group, they question her reliability after her disappearance, but she counters that they need her due to the loss of Daryl.
+During a mission to rescue Glenn and Maggie with the prison group, in the mid-season finale "Made to Suffer", Michonne finds the Governor's zombie daughter, Penny, whom she kills despite his pleas not to.
+During a hand-to-hand fight, she stabs him in the eye, causing him to lose it.
+Andrea's arrival and intervention at gunpoint prevents Michonne from killing the Governor.